BeijingStrongbow/CourseScheduleScraper/README.md

 * Auto-update feature (probably pull the jar from github)
 * ~~Allow using arrow keys to scroll between schedules~~
 * ~~Keep the same colors for each class on every schedule option~~
-* Automatically clear example text from text fields when the user clicks on it
+* Automatically clear example text from text fields when the user clicks on it (finished for ScheduleBuilderWindow)
+* BUG: Fix the "URL could not be parsed" error so that it doesn't print to the console